Atakku/fsmp-ae2/guidebook/items-blocks-machines/quartz_fiber.md

 The quartz fiber is used to share power between [networks](../ae2-mechanics/me-network-connections.md), while keeping them separate.
 This allows you to power
 [subnetworks](../ae2-mechanics/subnetworks.md)
-without needing to put energy acceptors and power cables everywhere.
+without needing to put energy cells everywhere.
 It can also be used to keep cables from connecting, although using cables of differing colors, or using <ItemLink id="cable_anchor" /> is cheaper and more effective.

 They are [cable subparts](../ae2-mechanics/cable-subparts.md).